lenghuang/ATLA-AGT/Notes.md

 Similarly to how in RPS, rock beats scissors, scissors beats paper, and paper beats rock, we establish an elemental ordering for our game.
 Namely Earth beats Water, Water beats Fire, Fire beats Air, and Air beats Earth.
 Unlike RPS, we also introduce a notion of "draws", where Water and Air tie with each other, as do Earth and Fire.
 To simplify things, we do not permit self loops (elements tie with themselves).

+I will now go on to define some terms needed to understand Algorithmic Game Theory.
+If you are comfortable, feel free to skip the nested bullet points and just read the main ones.
+The nested bullet points serve to provide more in depth explanations, examples, and metaphors to help with understanding.

 ### Definitions

 We will be referring to the following definitions and notations when talking about a **normal-form game (N, A, u)**.